philemonnwanne/altschool-cloud-exercises/Month-01/Week-03/Exercise-01/Exercise-01.md

 `vagrant destroy` - This command stops the virtual machine from running, and destroys all resources that were created for the machine.

-`vagrant reload` - to restart the virtual machine after making changes to the vagrantfile
+`vagrant reload` - This is used to restart the virtual machine after making changes to the vagrantfile
 <br><br>

 ## Output (ifconfig)